2 More Things I’m Not Thankful for This Thanksgiving

 As I’m sure you’ve heard before, God doesn’t promise us an easy life.
 He doesn’t promise to give us an exciting job or zero pain or lots of money.
 However, He does promise to sustain the righteous.
 That comforting promise should produce gratitude in our hearts.

-Maybe Thanksgiving is going to be especially hard this year.
+Maybe Thanksgiving is going to be especially hard for you this year.
 Perhaps you’re going through something really difficult and don’t feel like being thankful.
-You’re not alone.
-But God’s unchanging nature and His promise to sustain the righteous are two reasons that we can—and should—still be thankful to Him.
+But you’re not alone.
+God’s unchanging nature and His promise to sustain the righteous are two reasons that we can—and should—be thankful to Him no matter what we’re currently going through.

 Happy Thanksgiving!